 As part of the National Flood Insurance Program (NFIP), the Federal Emergency Management Agency (FEMA) produces Flood Insurance Rate Maps (FIRMs) to show the areas that are predicted to flood in a storm event having a 1% chance of occurring in a given year (also called the 100-year storm).
 FIRMs are typically available for viewing at your Town Hall and online through FEMA’s How to Find Your Flood Map web page.
 These online resources can help homeowners understand the NFIP and how to read the FIRMs:

 - Using a Flood Insurance Rate Map and FEMA tutorial on FIRMs - This factsheet and animated tutorial provide details on using and interpreting the FIRMs, including how to differentiate and delineate flood zones on coastal properties.

-- Interpreting Flood Insurance Rate Maps and Flood Insurance Studies - This StormSmart Communities web page describes how to use, interpret, and recognize the limitations of FIRMs and FIS reports.
+- Tools to Assist in Interpreting Flood Insurance Rate Maps and Flood Insurance Study Reports - This StormSmart Communities web page describes how to use, interpret, and recognize the limitations of FIRMs and FIS reports.

 - National Flood Insurance Program: Information for Homeowners and Renters - This FEMA web page provides links to information about flood preparedness and flood insurance, estimating premiums and filing claims, determining your flood risk, and viewing and obtaining flood maps.